Ayr

 Ayr was established as a Royal Burgh in 1205 and is the county town of Ayrshire.
-It served as Ayrshire's central marketplace and harbour throughout the Medieval Period and was a well-known port during the Early Modern Period.

-On the southern bank of the River Ayr sits the ramparts of a citadel constructed by Oliver Cromwell's men during the mid-17th century.
+It served as Ayrshire's central marketplace and harbour throughout the medieval period and was a port during the early modern period.
+On the southern bank of the River Ayr sit the ramparts of a citadel constructed by Oliver Cromwell's men during the mid-17th century.
 Towards the south of the town is the birthplace of Scottish poet Robert Burns in the suburb of Alloway.
 Ayr has been a popular tourist resort since the expansion of the railway in 1840 owing to the town's fine beach and its links to golfing and Robert Burns.

-Ayr is one of the largest retail centres in the south of Scotland and was recognised as the second healthiest town centre in the United Kingdom by the Royal Society for Public Health in 2014.
+Ayr is one of the largest retail centres in the south of Scotland and in 2014 was recognised by the Royal Society for Public Health as the second healthiest town centre in the United Kingdom.
 Ayr has hosted the Scottish Grand National horseracing steeplechase annually since 1965 and the Scottish International Airshow annually since 2014.
 The town also accommodates the headquarters of the Ayr Advertiser and Ayrshire Post newspapers.

-Notable people should also include

-Alex Bell 1882-1934 footballer Ayr Parkhouse and Manchester United.

 Etymology

 The name Ayr can be traced back to a pre-Celtic word meaning "watercourse" or "strong river".
 This name was used before the establishment of the Julian calendar in reference to the River Ayr.
-The town was formerly known as 'Inverair' or 'Inverayr', meaning "mouth of the river Ayr", yet this was later abbreviated to 'Air', and then to 'Ayr'.
-Elements of the old name remain present within the Scottish Gaelic name for Ayr – Inbhir Air.
+The town was formerly known as "Inverair" or "Inverayr", meaning "mouth of the river Ayr"; this was later abbreviated to "Air", now spelled "Ayr".
+The full name remains in the Scottish Gaelic name for Ayr – Inbhir Àir.

 History

-Pre-establishment

-The areas surrounding modern day Ayr were known to have been occupied by Mesolithic hunter-gathers more than 5,000 years ago.
-There is also a Neolithic standing stone at the end of Stonefield Park in Doonfoot, which is believed to have been upended as a place of sun worship by Stone Age people.